Re-energizing St. Louis with the City Energy Project

 Be Proactive with Energy Efficiency Financing

 Businesses can get ahead of the curve with credits and financing for upgrades now, such as the 179D credit for energy efficient property.
-Property Assessed Clean Energy (PACE) is another way to pay for energy efficiency upgrades, on-site renewable energy projects and water conservation measures for your company.
+Commercial Property Assessed Clean Energy (C-PACE) is another way to pay for energy efficiency upgrades, on-site renewable energy projects and water conservation measures for your company.
 Contact an Anders advisor to learn how your business can take advantage of these financial incentives.
 Read the full Building Energy Awareness bill for more information.